ElleSkye117/Markit-Coding-Standard-iOS/iOS/Objective-C/iOS-objective-c-coding-standards.md

 Apple naming conventions should be adhered to wherever possible, especially those related to [memory management rules](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/MemoryMgmt/Articles/MemoryMgmt.html) ([NARC](http://stackoverflow.com/a/2865194/340508)).

-Long, descriptive method and variable names are good.
+Long, descriptive method and variable name should be used.
 Do **not** abbreviate.
+Single letter variable names should be avoided except in `for()` loops.

 **Do This:**